Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "It’s okay, Hol.
 We got you," Spears promised.
 "Jamie, tell me you can work with that shit."

 Choi nodded.
 He’d already emptied the bag out onto the desk and was rummaging through it.
 "Okay.
 Wormhole beacon, good.
-Gonna need… there it is.
+Gonna need... there it is.
 Did you grab the—?
 Never mind, found it."

 He and Garaaf worked in silence for a few minutes, while Cook slumped down on the bed next to Ray.

 "...Nearly home, huh?"
 He commented for Ray’s ears only after a minute or so.

-"So close, but so far…" Ray agreed.
+"So close, but so far..."
+Ray agreed.
 "It’s not fair though.
 I wanted us all to go home."

 "Don’t think that was ever on the cards, Ray," he replied.
 "I’m just happy to not be down there makin’ Hot.
 I ain’t gonna complain if I die up here."